-Maximum site coverage of 35%.
+• Maximum site coverage of 35%.

-- Each dwelling to have two car parking spaces, at least one being an garage.
-The second space may be provided in a stacked arrangement in front of the garage providing the space is contained wholly within the subject site. - All parking and manoeuvring areas to be hardstand.
+- Each dwelling to have two car parking spaces, at least one being a garage.
+The second space may be provided in a stacked arrangement in front of the garage providing the space is contained wholly within the subject site. - All parking and manoeuvring areas to be hardstand. - Driveways to be located 6m from an intersection.